-Module B stresses the importance of asepsis and sterile technique in today's health care environment, along with the proper use of personal protective equipment.
-Students learn about basic bacteriology and its relationship to infection and disease control.
-Students identify the purpose and expectations of the Occupational Health and Safety Administration (OSHA) and the Clinical Laboratory Improvement Amendments (CLIA) regarding disease transmission in the medical facility.
-Students study basic math concepts to prepare for medication dosage calculations.
-Students learn the principles and various methods of administering medication.
-Basic pharmacology and the uses, inventory, classification, and effects of therapeutic drugs are included.
-Students participate in the positioning and draping of patients for various examinations and prepare for assisting with minor office surgical procedures.
-Students gain knowledge of basic anatomy and physiology of the muscular system, common diseases and disorders, and medical terminology related to this system.
+Module B stresses the importance of asepsis and sterile technique in today's health care environment.
+Students learn the procedures for disinfecting and sterilizing medical office equipment, along with minor surgical procedures and wound care.
+Students learn how to calculate medication dosages and the principles and various methods of administering medication.
+Basic pharmacology concepts and terminology are studied, along with the uses, classification and effect of common medications and related federal regulations.-Students gain knowledge of basic anatomy and physiology of the muscular system, common diseases and disorders, and medical terminology related to this system.
 Students check vital signs, obtain blood samples, and prepare and administer injections.
 Also introduced are strategies for setting and accomplishing personal goals, along with how to succeed in accomplishing these goals.
-Students describe how to handle numbers, symbols, and abbreviations in transcribed material and demonstrate increasing speed and accuracy on the computer keyboard and in medical transcription.
+Students will practice using an electronic health record.
+Students demonstrate increasing speed and accuracy on the computer keyboard.
 Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: MAINTRO Lecture Hours: 40 Clinical Lab Hours: 30 Computer Lab 10
+Lecture Hours: 40 Clinical Lab Hours: 40 Outside Hours: 20 Prerequisite: HCIN

-Module C - Digestive System, Nutrition, Financial Management, and First Aid 6.0 Quarter Credits Module C introduces students to the health care environment, office emergencies, and first aid, with an emphasis on bandaging techniques for wounds and injuries.
-Students will discuss types of disasters and the medical assistant's role in emergency preparedness and assisting during and after a disaster.
+MODULE C - Digestive System, Nutrition, Financial Management, and First Aid 6.0 Quarter Credits

+Module C introduces students to the health care environment, office emergencies, and first aid, Students will discuss types of disasters and the medical assistant's role in emergency preparedness and assisting during and after a disaster.
 Students learn bookkeeping procedures, accounts receivable and payable, financial management, banking, and check-writing procedures essential to the successful operation of the medical office.
-Students study the administrative and clinical uses of the electronic health record.
 Students develop working knowledge of good health, nutrition, weight control, and strategies in promoting good health in patients.
 They acquire knowledge of basic anatomy and physiology, common diseases and disorders, and medical terminology of the digestive system.
 Students check vital signs, obtain blood samples, and prepare and administer injections.
 They are introduced to strategies for building active reading and comprehension skills, along with techniques for managing time.
-Students practice transcribing accurate medical record notes and correcting erroneous entries, along with demonstrating increasing speed and accuracy on the computer keyboard and in medical transcription.
+Students demonstrate increasing speed and accuracy on the computer keyboard.
 Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite:
+Lecture Hours: 40 Clinical Lab Hours: 40 Outside Hours: 20 Prerequisite: HCIN

-Module D - Cardiopulmonary Systems, Vital Signs, Electrocardiography, and CPR
+MODULE D - Cardiopulmonary Systems, Vital Signs, Electrocardiography, and CPR

 Module D examines the circulatory and respiratory systems, including the structure and function of the heart and lungs, along with diseases, disorders, diagnostic tests, anatomy and physiology, and medical terminology associated with these systems.
 Students apply knowledge of the electrical pathways of the heart muscle in preparation for applying electrocardiography leads and recording a 12-lead electrocardiogram (ECG).
-Students receive instruction in cardiopulmonary resuscitation (CPR) and the use of an automated external defibrillator (AED), which enables them to respond to cardiac emergencies.
 Students check vital signs and differentiate between normal values for pediatric and adult patients.
 Students obtain blood samples and prepare and administer injections.
 Students will discuss how to apply critical and creative thinking skills to analyzing and problem solving in the workplace and everyday life.
-Students study the preparation of a History and Physical examination report, along with demonstrating increasing speed and accuracy on the computer keyboard and in medical transcription.
+Students will practice using an electronic health record.
+Students demonstrate increasing speed and accuracy on the computer keyboard.
 Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: MAINTRO Lecture Hours: 40 Clinical Lab Hours: 30 Computer Lab Hours: 10
+Lecture Hours: 40 Clinical Lab Hours: 40 Outside Hours: 20 Prerequisite: HCIN

-Module E - Urinary, Blood, Lymphatic, and Immune Systems and Laboratory Procedures
+MODULE E - Urinary, Blood, Lymphatic, and Immune Systems and Laboratory Procedures